tuanchris/modern-data-stack/README.md

 ## Using the modern data stack

-### Retrieve service account for different service
+### Retrieve service accounts for different services

 ![sa output](images/2021-06-13-15-02-31.png)